 09 of 10

-Jewelweed (Impatiens capensis) is another great salve, only, in this case, the plant being counteracted is poison ivy.
+Jewelweed (Impatiens capensis) is another great salve, only, in this case, its a remedy for poison ivy.
 Jewelweed can have either orange or yellow flowers.
 Those flowers eventually turn into seed pods that are fun to pop (the slightest touch sets them off).
-Crush the swollen stems to release their soothing juice and rub it on skin areas that have been accidentally exposed to poison ivy.
+Crush the swollen stems to release their soothing juice, and rub it on skin areas that have been accidentally exposed to poison ivy.

 10 of 10

 It is not only plants that can cause us discomfort while trying to enjoy the outdoors.
 Bee stings are no fun, either.
-The crushed leaves of broadleaf or "common" plantain (Plantago major) can be used as a salve to relieve bee stings.
+The crushed leaves of broadleaf or "common" plantain (Plantago major) can be used as a salve to relieve bee stings and other minor skin irritations.